 5. Figure Out the Cost of Labour

-The house isn’t going to clean itself, so now that you know how long it’s going to take you can start to figure out how many cleaners you’ll need.
+The house isn’t going to clean itself, so now that you know how long it will take, you can start to figure out how many cleaners you’ll need.
 According to Indeed, the average hourly rate for a house cleaner in Canada is $18.05.

 It was mentioned above, but the location where your business is located will impact this hourly rate.
 In major cities like Toronto and Vancouver, the average hourly rate for a house cleaner can be as high as $30 to $40.

 But, once you determine the hourly rate you’re going to charge, you simply multiply the rate by the estimated hours.
-This is how you’re going to determine labour costs.
-For this example, we’ll say that you charge $18 per hour.
+This is how you’re going to determine labor costs.
+For this example, we’ll say you charge $18 per hour.

-After visiting the house, you know that it’s a 2,000 square foot house in Toronto and you’ve estimated it should take around 4 hours to clean.
+After visiting the house, you know it’s a 2,000-square-foot house in Toronto, and you’ve estimated it should take around 4 hours to clean.

 4 hours x $18 = $72